Kong/public-shared-actions/security-actions/sca/README.md

 - Generates cve vulnerability analysis report based on the spdx sbom file using *grype*

-- Uploads the security assets as workflow artifacts and retained based on repo / org settings
+- Uploads all the generated security assets as workflow artifacts and retained based on repo / org settings

-- Allows for publishing github releases with security assets
+- When enabled, publishes only the SBOMs to tags / GH release assets

 #### Output parameters